 A20.
-In general, a Shariah Council normally functions as a body comprising of Muslim scholars, which deal with matters of the Islamic faith and in particular for resolving and arbitrating in marital disputes according to Islamic law.
+In general, a Shariah Council normally functions as a body comprising of Muslim scholars, which deal with matters of the Islamic faith and in particular for resolving and arbitrating in marital disputes related to Nikah according to Islamic law.

 In accordance to the Maliki school of law, such a body can be regarded as being in the ruling of a Qadhi, as indicated by the Maliki school’s central texts of Fiqh.
 Similarly in the Hanafi school, a Qadhi can be established in a land where a Qadhi has not been appointed by a Muslim state, via the mutual agreement of the Muslims in that location, as mentioned in Rad al-Muhtaar.

-Thus, Islamic scholars regard Shariah Council’s and similar such Islamic institutes, as being able to arbitrate and resolve marital disputes in the manner described, for the reasons mentioned.
+Thus, Islamic scholars regard Shariah Council’s and similar such Islamic institutes, as being able to offer this form of faith based arbitration to resolve marital disputes related to Nikah in the manner described, for the reasons mentioned.

 This ruling has been formally declared by different International Islamic scholars in a resolution of the World Muslim League in its 19th Session held on 3-8 November 2007 in Makkah al-Mukarramah, regarding the jurisdiction of Islamic Institutes ruling in the area of Muslim personal law matters in non-Muslim countries.
 For detailed Islamic references please see the Fatwa section on "divorce".

 A21.
 In general, the FCB will seek to offer its independent and impartial Islamic marital arbitration services as follows:

-1. Firstly and on principle, in the event of marital breakdown, the FCB makes all reasonable efforts to mediate and reconcile both spouses where possible.
+1. Firstly and on principle, in the event of the Nikah breaking down, the FCB makes all reasonable efforts to mediate and reconcile both spouses where possible.
 In this regard both spouses, where appropriate, are invited to attend a meeting to discuss the issues submitted for Islamic marital arbitration.

-2. If reconciliation is found to be possible, the FCB can for example offer a written reconciliation agreement (including a Sulh Agreement) which through the mutual agreement of the parties can be used as a legally binding agreement, to ensure that any and all terms for reconciliation are abided by both spouses.
+2. If reconciliation is found to be possible, the FCB can for example offer a written reconciliation agreement (including a Sulh Agreement) which through the mutual agreement of the parties can be used to ensure that any and all terms for reconciliation are abided by both spouses.